vigneshavm/Interview-questions/Testing.md

 * Teams work in isolation, but users experience it as a single seamless SPA.

 ---

+## Micro Frontend State Architecture

+- In our micro-frontend architecture, we avoid using one giant global store because that would create tight coupling.
+- Instead, each micro-frontend owns its own state and business logic.
+- Only true cross-application data, like authentication and user profile, lives in a global Redux store inside the shell.
+- Communication between micro-frontends happens through a lightweight Event Bus.
+- And to keep everything synchronized across multiple tabs, we extend this with the BroadcastChannel API.
+- This design lets each team build and deploy independently without impacting others, while still providing a smooth and unified experience to the user.

 ## Session token between micro service